sudeepthi59o/sudeepthi59o.github.io/content/portfolio/automated-acquire-game.md

 - **Automated Gameplay**: AI-driven simulation allows the game to play itself with no human input.

-- **Strategic Player Modeling**: Implements multiple player strategies — ordered, random, largest-alphabetical, and smallest-anti-alphabetical — using game-tree logic to simulate diverse decision-making styles.
+- **Strategic Player Modeling**: Implements multiple strategies (ordered, random, largest-alphabetical, smallest-anti-alphabetical) using game-tree logic, simulating varied decision-making.
+The AI prioritizes strategy over the mathematically optimal move, resulting in more realistic gameplay.
-Rather than always selecting the mathematically optimal move, the AI reflects realistic and varied play patterns, offering a richer and more human-like simulation.

 - **Efficient Game Tree Evaluation (Lazy Generation)**: To manage complexity, the project adopts a lazy generation approach.
 Instead of generating all possible future game states, the AI simulates placing each available tile and generates only immediate permutations of share purchases and replacement tiles — a much smaller and more manageable set.